-- 3.6.
+3.6.
 Following the Regulation 18 consultation, the Council made changes to the Plan (considering comments received on the consultation draft Local Plan, together with any additional/refreshed evidence base work where appropriate).
-This produced the Regulation 19 version of the Plan that the Council intends to submit to the Secretary of State for Examination. - 3.7.
-A third public consultation is starting in June 2023 to seek further feedback from the borough's communities, businesses, key stakeholders, neighbouring local authorities, and statutory bodies.
-Comments at this stage should focus on the draft Local Plan's legal and procedural compliance, including the duty to cooperate, and the 'soundness' of the plan, and will go on to be considered by the Planning Inspectorate, who will undertake a Public Examination of the Plan before it can be adopted.
+This produced the Publication

+Local Plan (Regulation 19) version of the Plan that the Council intends to submit to the Secretary of State for Examination.

+- 3.7.
+A third public consultation was held between 9 June 2023 to 24 July 2023 to seek further feedback from the borough's communities, businesses, key stakeholders, neighbouring local authorities, and statutory bodies.
+Comments at this stage should focus on the draft Local Plan's legal and procedural compliance, including the duty to cooperate, and the 'soundness' of the plan, and will go on to be considered by the Planning Inspectorate, who will undertake a Public Examination of the Plan before it can be adopted. - 3.8.
+Focused DtC meetings were held with prescribed bodies during and after the consultation period.